China to launch moon mission, seeking to be first country in decades to collect lunar rocks

 Once there, it will attempt to dig about seven feet into the ground, then transfer the collected material to the ascender.
 According to NASA, the ascender will then dock on the service capsule, at which point the samples will be transferred to the return capsule.
 That capsule will then return to Earth, where it is expected to land in Inner Mongolia early next month.
 The mission’s goal is to collect about 4.5 pounds of material for research.

-Jack Singal, an associate professor of physics at the University of Richmond, said that — if successful — the mission will allow scientists to directly date the rocks and volcanic activity from the collection site.
+Jack Singal, an associate professor of physics at the University of Richmond, said that the mission, if successful, will allow scientists to directly date the rocks and volcanic activity from the collection site.
 By then calibrating the age to crater density, he said, it could set the stage to “give us a better handle on dating rocks on the rest of the surface of the moon and other rocky bodies,” including Mercury and Mars.

-The mission, Singal said, is “an appropriate-scale mission for an emerging space power.”

 The endeavor is the latest in China’s ambitious plans to expand its research in space, a rivalrous aspect of the U.S-China relationship.